foxlily95/All-About-God/README.md

         <p>
         <h4>Cross References:</h4>
         Romans 12:12<br>
-        Be joyful in hope, patient in affliction, faithful in prayer.<br>
+        Be joyful in hope, patient in affliction, faithful in prayer.<br><br>
+        Matthew 19:26 <br>
+        With men this is impossible, but with God all things are possible. <br><br>
+        1 Corinthians 10:13 <br>
+        No temptation has seized you except what is common to man.
+And God is faithful; He will not let you be tempted beyond what you can bear.
+But when you are tempted, He will also provide a way out so that you can stand up under it.
         </p>
         <h4>Reflection</h4>
         <p>